Stênio Yamamoto

-Stênio Akiro Yamamoto (born June 24, 1961) is a Brazilian sport shooter of Japanese descent.
+Stênio Akira Yamamoto (born June 24, 1961) is a Brazilian sport shooter of Japanese descent.
 He won a silver medal in the free pistol at the 2007 ISSF World Cup series in Munich, Germany, with a score of 660.8 points.

 At age forty-seven, Yamamoto made his official debut for the 2008 Summer Olympics in Beijing, where he competed in two pistol shooting events.
 He scored a total of 568 targets in the preliminary rounds of the men's 10 m air pistol, by one point ahead of Romania's Iulian Raicea, finishing only in forty-third place.
 Three days later, Yamamoto placed forty-fourth in his second event, 50 m pistol, by two points behind Tajikistan's Sergey Babikov, with a total score of 538 targets.